This topic contains documentation and helper functions for defining an

 initializes such a

-list with a geometry type and (optionally) a spatial reference system.
+list with the geometry type and (optionally) a spatial reference system.

 Attribute fields may then be added to the layer definition.